ajunlonglive/MoroutinesProject/Docs/README_EN.md

 ```c#
 Moroutine.Create(TickEnumerator());
 ```
-In this case, the static method `Moroutine.Create` will return you an advanced coroutine object with many methods and properties to work with it.
+In this case, the static method `Moroutine.Create` will return you moroutine with many methods and properties to work with it.
 In general, a script with the above code examples will look like this.
 ```c#
 using System.Collections;
 using UnityEngine;